solliancenet/microsoft-postgresql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 > **NOTE** This is currently only supported on Azure Database for Single Server.

-## Enable PostgreSQL Azure AD Authentication
+## Enable PostgreSQL Microsoft Entra Authentication

 - Switch to the Azure Portal
 - Browse to the **PostgreSQLdevSUFFIX** Azure Database for PostgreSQL Flexible Server Single Server instance